YibaiMeng/libpkuipgw/API/linux_api.md

 }
 ```

-Most terms exists for historical reasons, and are now obsolete.
+Most terms exist for historical reasons and are now obsolete.
 The remaining used parameters are explained:
-- CONNECTIONS:The number of connections the account has at the moment.
+- CONNECTIONS: The number of connections the account has at the moment.
 - BALANCE_CN: The remaining credit of the account, in CNY. `BALANCE_EN` is identical.
 - IP: The assigned LAN IP for this connection.

-When the username doesn't exsit, it returns:
+When the username doesn't exist, it returns:
 ```
 {
     "error":"user not found"